By Andrea García, graduate assistant in the Office of Institutional Diversity and Inclusion

 They also each hold executive board positions in “I’m First,” a student organization dedicated to empowering first-generation college students.

 Their outstanding work has been recognized by the Office of Student Affairs, as they each received the award for Contemplative in Action this past year.

 Through their time so far at Marquette, both Evelia and Elizabeth have learned a lot about leadership.

-“Leadership doesn’t look one way, doesn’t act a singular way, it comes in different forms and shapes and it comes being a loud voice in a room or leading by example or being a servant-leader,” Evelia said.
+“Leadership doesn’t look one way nor does it act a singular way.
+It comes in different forms and shapes – it’s being a loud voice in a room, leading by example or being a servant-leader,” Evelia said.

 Elizabeth also encourages students to not be discouraged to enter different spaces on campus, even if they feel uncomfortable or don’t know anyone there.

 “Even if you don’t see yourself being a leader in those spaces, step out of your comfort zone and go there,” Elizabeth said.